 - You can avoid or shorten waiting periods for a pre-existing condition if you buy a Medigap policy to replace creditable coverage.

 After this period, you may not be able to buy a Medicare Supplement, or it may cost more.

 What About People with Medicaid?

-When you have Medicaid due to your income, in most cases you are automatically enrolled in a Medicare Savings Program.
-These programs, such as the The Qualified Medicare Beneficiary (QMB) program is one of four Medicare Savings Programs that assist low-income beneficiaries with their costs in Original Medicare, including premiums, deductibles, and copayments.
-Qualification is based on annual income., assist with monthly premiums and out-of-pocket costs.
+When you have Medicaid due to your income, in most cases, you are automatically enrolled in a Medicare Savings Program.
+These programs, such as the Qualified Medicare Beneficiary program, assist with monthly premiums and out-of-pocket costs.

-When you have both Medicare and Medicaid, Medigap plans will not accept your application.
-And you don’t need Medigap coverage, because Medicaid is taking care of most of your costs for you.
+Medigap plans will not accept your application when you have both Medicare and Medicaid.
+And you don’t need Medigap coverage, because Medicaid is taking care of most of your costs.

 The second opportunity is a dual-eligible Medicare Special Needs Plan (D-SNP).
-These are Medicare Advantage plans that bring together all of your Medicare and Medicaid benefits into a single plan.
+These Medicare Advantage plans combine all your Medicare and Medicaid benefits into a single plan.

 Frequently Asked Questions